pjferri/GIG/README.md

 # Game Idea Generator (GIG)
+Perfect for video game developers struggling to come up with their next smashing hit.
 Just run the program, press the button, and generate a cool game idea!

-Perfect for video game developers struggling to come up with their next smashing hit.
+# I used an AI to come up with all the game ideas and boy did it deliver :)